stepanataccolade/docsv2/sources/ci_configure.md

 With this configured, upon a successful CI run you will see the above steps executed within your CI run console and you should be able to verify within EB that a deployment was triggered.

 For reference, here is a [sample Node.js application](https://github.com/shippableSamples/sample_node_eb_paas) that successfully performs source code deployment to Elastic Beanstalk.
+In addition, the blog ["How to deploy your application to AWS Elastic Beanstak"](http://blog.shippable.com/how-to-deploy-your-application-to-aws-elastic-beanstalk-using-shippable-part-1) walks you through an end to end workflow - from setting up your repo to deploying your source code on AWS Elastic Beanstalk.

 ####**Docker deployment to AWS Elastic Beanstalk**